amiteatech/fat_free_crm/README.md

 ## For Developers

-Eatech CRM is released under the MIT license and is freely available for you to use for your own purposes.
-We do encourage contributions to make Eatech CRM even better.
+Educert Process Control System is released under the MIT license and is freely available for you to use for your own purposes.
+We do encourage contributions to make Educert Process Control System even better.
 Send us a pull-request and we'll do our best to accommodate your needs.

 Specific features that are not 'Eatech' in nature, can be added by creating Rails Engines.
 See the [wiki](http://github.com/fatfreecrm/fat_free_crm/wiki) for information on how to do this.